The products subject to recall include: [View Label]:

 The products bear the establishment number "EST. 21880" inside the USDA mark of inspection, and have a four month shelf life.
 The products subject to recall were produced between Oct.
 7, 2011, and Feb.
-7, 2012, and were distributed for wholesale and retail use in Los Angeles, Calif. and Chicago, Ill.
+7, 2012, and were distributed for wholesale and retail use in Los Angeles, Calif. and Chicago, Ill. areas.

 The problem was discovered by an FSIS inspector during a label review.
 The inspector reviewed the ingredient statement of a seasoning component used in the product and the finished product label and discovered that wheat, an allergen, was listed as an ingredient in the component, but not declared on the finished product label.
 FSIS and the company have received no reports of adverse reactions due to consumption of these products.
 Anyone concerned about a reaction should contact a healthcare provider.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.